gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 		The archive must be installed on top of a clean, unmodded [:material-steam:Steam](https://store.steampowered.com/app/12210/) or [Rockstar Games Launcher](https://store.rockstargames.com/game/buy-grand-theft-auto-iv) Complete Edition installation.

 		If you are using the [Rockstar Games Launcher](https://store.rockstargames.com/game/buy-grand-theft-auto-iv) version, do not start the game from the launcher itself, use :material-file:`PlayGTAIV.exe` instead - otherwise the game files will be replaced.

+		If using Linux, add `WINEDLLOVERRIDES="xlive=n,b" %command%` to launch options.

 		Other installation methods are not supported.